-9 BEST AND FINAL OFFERS
+12.0 BEST AND FINAL OFFERS

 The State reserves the right to request best and final offers.
-If so, the State will initiate the request for best and final offers; best and final offers may not be initiated by an offeror.
-Best and final offers may not be necessary if the State is satisfied with the proposals received.

-If best and final offers are sought, the State will document which offerors will be notified and provide them opportunity to submit best and final offers.
+If so, the State will initiate the request for best and final offers; best and final offers may not be initiated by a Vendor.
+Best and final offers may not be necessary if the State is satisfied with proposals received.
+If best and final offers are sought, the State will document which Vendors will be notified and provide them opportunity to submit best and final offers.
 Requests for best and final offers will be sent stating any specific areas to be covered and the date and time in which the best and final offer must be returned.
 Conditions, terms, or price of the proposal may be altered or otherwise changed, provided the changes are within the scope of the request for proposals and instructions contained in the request for best and final offer.
-If an offeror does not submit a best and final offer or a notice of withdrawal, the offeror's previous proposal will be considered that offeror's best and final proposal.
-After best and final offers are received, final evaluations will be conducted.
+If a Vendor does not submit a best and final offer or a notice of withdrawal, the Vendor's previous proposal will be considered as the Vendor's best and final proposal.
+After best and final offers are received, final evaluations will be done.